Nihad Awad: Career

 After studying civil engineering at the University of Minnesota in the 1990s, he worked at the University of Minnesota Medical Center.
-After the Gulf War, he was Public Relations Director for the Islamic Association for Palestine (IAP).
+After the Gulf War, he was the public relations director for the Islamic Association for Palestine (IAP).

-In June 1994, IAP President Omar Ahmad and Rafiq Jabir founded the Council on American-Islamic Relations (CAIR), and Awad was hired as the Executive Director.
-In a March 1994 speech at Barry University, future CAIR Executive Director Awad said in response to an audience question about the various humanitarian efforts in the Palestinian Occupied Territories, "I am in support of the Hamas movement more than the PLO... there are some [Hamas] radicals, we are not interested in those people."
-At the time Awad expressed support for Hamas, the group had not conducted suicide bombings and was not designated a terrorist organization by the US.
-Awad has said he no longer supports the group and has condemned suicide bombings.

-A few days after the September 11 attacks in 2001, Awad was one of a select group American Muslim leaders invited by the White House to join President Bush in a press conference condemning the attacks and acts of anti-Muslim intolerance that followed.
+In June 1994, IAP president Omar Ahmad and Rafiq Jaber founded the Council on American-Islamic Relations (CAIR), and Awad was hired as the executive director.
+In a March 1994 speech at Barry University, the future CAIR executive director said in response to an audience question about the various humanitarian efforts in the Palestinian Occupied Territories, "I am in support of the Hamas movement more than the PLO... there are some [Hamas] radicals; we are not interested in those people."
+At the time that Awad expressed support for Hamas, the group had not conducted suicide bombings and was not designated a terrorist organization by the US.
+Awad said in 2006 that he no longer supports the group and has condemned suicide bombings.
+A few days after the September 11 attacks in 2001, Awad was one of a select group American Muslim leaders invited by the White House to join President George W. Bush in a press conference condemning the attacks and acts of anti-Muslim intolerance that followed.

-Controversies

-Fundraising Request to Muammar Gaddafi

-In April 2011, Rep. Frank Wolf, R-Va. cited a 2009 letter sent from Awad, to Muammar Gaddafi asking Gaddafi for funding for a project called the Muslim Peace Foundation at a U.S. House of Representatives Appropriations sub-committee hearing with Robert Mueller.
-The letter also said, in part, "I am pleased to send to Your Excellency in my name most solemn assurances of thanks and appreciation for the efforts you exert in the service of Islam, Muslims and all mankind through your initiative to teach Islam, spread the culture of Islam, and solve disputes, for which you are known internationally."
+On October 11, 2023, Awad condemned both the killing of Palestinians and Israelis in the 2023 Israel-Hamas war and called for a ceasefire.
+On November 24, Awad said in a speech at the American Muslims for Palestine convention that "The people of Gaza only decided to break the siege, the walls of the concentration camp, on October 7th.
+And yes, I was happy to see people breaking the siege and throwing down the shackles of their own land and walk free into their land, which they were not allowed to walk in.
+The people of Gaza have the right to self-defense, have the right to defend themselves, and yes, Israel as an occupying power does not have that right to self-defense."
+During the same speech, he condemned violence against Jews as "a real evil".
+He later clarified that these remarks were only an endorsement of Palestinian civilians who briefly crossed the Gaza–Israel barrier to walk on land their ancestors lived on (before the so-called Nakba) and then headed back without committing any crimes; he again condemned the attacks on Israeli civilians.
+He also said that Palestinians, just like Ukrainians, had the right to defend themselves against an occupation, but only via legal means and never via targeting civilians like Hamas did on October 7.
+He also said that, since the 1990s, CAIR has condemned both antisemitism and Hamas attacks against Israeli civilians.
+In response to Awad's comments, a spokesman for President Joe Biden said, "We condemn these shocking, antisemitic statements in the strongest terms," and ended its work with CAIR on crafting a national antisemitism strategy.